 Toll Free ACA Number is 1-800-318-2596

-(Update October 1, 2013: Today is the first day you can apply for exchanges online through the site at Healthcare.gov, which should direct you to your state exchange.
+(Update October 12, 2016: the new open Enrollment period for 2016 coverage starts on November 1, 2016 and ends on January 31, 2017.
+Healthcare.gov, which should direct you to your state exchange, all the way through April.
+The government wants people who experience the penalty to be able to sign up for healthcare once they find out about it.
 The Obama Administration has pared the application down to 5 pages for an individual, or 12 pages for a family.)
 The application for Obamacare, officially known as the Affordable Care Act, is around 200 pages and consists of a total of 1000 questions.
 Most people will end up applying online, but there are some people who may need to do this by means of a paper copy or printed PDF.
 A streamlined 20+ page application can be found here.
+The Affordable Care Act may be a big part of the presidential campaign after a tough primary season, and even former President Bill Clinton said it was "Crazy" but in the end you could still end up paying penalties if you are not enrolled for the 2017 year!

 Failure To Get Healthcare Means You Pay A Fine.